Building a Network

-We stay in touch through various means of communication and engagement, including:
+Partners stay in touch year-round through various means of communication and engagement, including:

 The Resilience Exchange

-These learning sessions are held on a monthly/bi-monthly basis and provide a platform for a partner to go in depth on a particular subject or topic, promoting an “exchange” of knowledge with others in the RNPN.
-They are held both in person and virtually.
-Past speakers have included:
+These learning sessions are usually held at least once a month and in 2020 have primarily been in a virtual, online setting.
+They provide a platform for partners to go in depth on a subject or topic, and share knowledge with others in the Resilient National Partnership Network.
+Past presenters include: